SubratShrestha/Notes/UNSW/20T3/6080comp/css.md

 * **!important**: This overrides all specificity/precedence.
 But if two or more elements both have !important, then the one with the higher precedence, without the !important will take precedence.

+## Computed Styles.

+So we have been giving the browser some styles with CSS, there are also Computed styles that the browser computes as its running.

+We can see this section in the inspect page of the browser.

+Stuff like the width of a div as the screen-size is being changed.